cydrobolt/polr/docs/user-guide/installation.md

 You may also use SQLite in place of MySQL for Polr.
 However, SQLite is not recommended for use with Polr.

-## Option 1: Run automatic setup script
+## Option 1: Run the automatic setup script

 Once your server is properly set up, you will need to configure Polr and enable it to access the database.